Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Influenza (“the flu”) is an infection of the respiratory tract (the mouth, nose, and lungs, and the passages between them).
-The two types of flu that pregnant women should be concerned about are the seasonal (regular) flu and the 2009 H1N1 (swine) flu.
-Either of these two types of flu can make a pregnant woman very ill.
-This is because pregnant women are at high risk of flu complications.
+Influenza (the flu) is an infection of the respiratory tract.
+The tract is made up of your mouth, nose, and lungs, and the passages between them.
+The flu can make a pregnant woman very ill.
+This is because changes that occur during pregnancy to the immune system, heart, and lungs make a pregnant women more likely to develop flu complications.
 These complications include sinus infections and serious lung infections such as bronchitis and pneumonia.
-In rare cases, miscarriage of the baby or even death of the mother can result.
-This sheet tells you more about the flu, what to do if you come down with the flu, and what you can do to avoid infection.
+The flu can cause high fevers which, during pregnancy, can cause birth defects and other complications in the developing fetus.
+In rare cases, the flu can lead to miscarriage of the baby or even death of the mother.
+This sheet tells you more about the flu, what to do if you get the flu, and what you can do to avoid infection.

 Anyone can get the flu.
-But you’re more likely to catch the flu if you:
+But you are more likely to catch the flu if you:

-The flu is caused by a virus (a type of germ).
-The germ spreads through the air in droplets when someone who has the flu coughs, sneezes, laughs, or talks.
+The flu is caused by a virus.
+The virus spreads through the air in droplets when someone who has the flu coughs, sneezes, laughs, or talks.
 You can become infected when you inhale the germ directly.
-You can also become infected when you touch a surface on which the droplets have landed and then transfer the germ to your eyes, nose, or mouth.
+You can also become infected when you touch a surface on which the droplets have landed and then touch your eyes, nose, or mouth.
 Touching used tissues, or sharing utensils, drinking glasses, or a toothbrush with an infected person can expose you to the flu germ, too.

 Flu symptoms tend to come on quickly and may last a few days to a few weeks.
 They include:

 Fever that's usually higher than 100.4°F (38°C) and chills

 Body and muscle aches

 Call your healthcare provider right away.
 Follow any instructions your healthcare provider gives you.